puppetlabs/puppet-data-service/README.md

 [The PDS CLI documentation](golang/pds-cli/doc/pds-cli.md) section has detailed instructions of the available options
 ## PDS cli demo

-Demonstrating the PDS cli you can view the following gifs.
+Demonstrating the PDS CLI capabilities with the below GIFs

 1. Adding a class to a instance